 * Documentary videos.
 We cannot accept fiction work, celluloid films, or scripts.

 * We ONLY show films about people, places, history, or current events in Greater Washington DC (Washington DC; the Maryland counties of Montgomery, Prince George's, Frederick, and Howard; the Virginia counties of Arlington, Fairfax, Prince William, and Loudoun, or the Virginia cities of Alexandria, Fairfax, and Falls Church).
 If your film is about some other place, that's nice, but we are not the festival for you.

-* Films must be either a completed work which is 30 minutes or shorter or a work-in-progress (trailer or scene up to 10 minutes in length or rough cut up to 70 minutes in length)
+* Films must be a completed work which is 30 minutes or shorter.

 * If submitting a completed film, it must have been produced within the last five years.